How was the site identified?

 What is the construction programme for the plant?

 Construction of the plant began in 2015.
-The plant is expected to start generating to the Grid later this year.
+The plant is now in its final stages of commissioning and is generating electricity to the Grid.

 What is the proposed HGV traffic route to site?